deansher/Cy/README.md

 Documentation
 -------------

 See the doc and notes directories for documentation work-in-progress.
-Also see the staq directory for examples.
+Also see the cy directory for examples.